404-UNKNOW/freelancer-portfolio/README.md

 3. **Form Validation**: Input validation is performed on both client and server sides.

 4. **gitignore**: Sensitive files like `.env.local` are included in `.gitignore` to prevent accidentally committing them.

+5. **Security Headers**: When deployed on Vercel, the application uses security headers to protect against common vulnerabilities.

 ### Important Setup for Deployment